 Director: William L. Siegmann

-Prior to admission to the program, the student must demonstrate that there has been previous contact with a faculty member at Rensselaer concerning the proposed program of study and that finaniclal support is available.
-With the help of the faculty member who is to be the principal adviser, the student should prepare a preliminary Plan of Study that clearly indicates why this degree program is preferred over a departmental program.
-Students should be aware that there are relatively few opportunities for evening classes.
+Prior to admission to the program, the student must demonstrate that there has been previous contact with a faculty member at Rensselaer concerning the proposed multidisciplinary research and that financial support is available.
+With the help of the faculty member who is to be the principal research adviser, the student should prepare a preliminary Plan of Study and a preliminary research proposal that clearly indicates why this research is suited for the multidisciplinary program instead of a department program.